alien260093/Moodboard-Website/README.md

 The profiles of collaborators
 Comments: The dates they were made and the content of the comment

-what data is related to each other - needing keys set-up for each table arrows and explainations for the flow
+To understand and explain what data is related to each other, I must use arrows and explain the flow.
+How the data will be used and interact with other data in the backend, and how that will appear on the frontend.

 what data types should for elements be in your database (text, numeric, image etc) Integer